 With that, one night my colleagues and I decided to hit a western-style pub after work.
 It lied just up the street from our campus and, per Tuesday nights, was hosting its ever-so-popular weekly 'quiz night.'

-And that's when the host announced the ultimate tie-breaker question: 'What is the distance between the Earth and the sun?
+And that's when the host announced the ultimate tie-breaker question: 'What's the distance between the Earth and the sun?

 Are kidding?
 That's it?
-Everybody knows the answer to that question; heck, it’s space 101, well, at least I thought.
+Everybody knows the answer to that question; heck, it’s space 101.
 The sad part is that all of my colleagues drew blanks—ALL of them.
 It's then that I blurted out, "93 million miles!"
 Was I 100% sure?
 Not really, but I was pretty damn sure.
-So f**k it, we submitted the answer.
+Eh, whatever.
+We submitted the answer.

 And BOOM.
 Less than 5 minutes later we'd be toasting and celebrating our triumphant trivia night victory.
 We were even given a 500RMB gift voucher and a complementary bottle of Russian vodka from the bar—we'd agree to save it for another time—of which I wound up keeping.
 It was a great night.
 We ate good food, I had the chance to bond with my new coworkers, and I got the final answer right on the quiz.
 Not a bad way to start out at a new English teaching job in Shanghai right?